-Custom Field Expression Language -Java classes and methods of the ConSol CM API to access data in Custom Fields, Data Object Group Fields and resource fields.
+Custom Field Expression Language -Java classes and methods of the ConSol CM API to access data in ticket fields, customer fields and resource fields.

 CM.Doc

 A standard module of ConSol CM which enables the engineer via ConSol CM Web Client to work with Microsoft Word or OpenOffice documents prefilled with ConSol CM ticket or customer parameters.